Pole Top and Bucket Truck Rescue Procedures

 - Assess the Scene and Call for Help: The first action is to evaluate the situation from the ground.
 Is the victim in contact with an energized conductor?
 Is the pole stable?
 The rescuer must call out to the victim and, if there is no response, immediately direct another crew member to call emergency services.
 This initial assessment dictates the required personal protective equipment.

 - Perform an Electrical Hazard Assessment: Before ascending, the rescuer must determine if the scene is electrically safe.
 A key part of modern safety involves a deep understanding of job planning, as detailed in recent NFPA 70E updates.
 For more on this, see how NFPA 70E 2024 updates have changed job safety planning.
-If the victim is in contact with a high voltage source, the line must be de-energized before the rescue can begin.
+If the victim is in contact with an energized conductor, de-energizing the line is the preferred and safest option when feasible.
+If de-energizing is not possible, only properly trained and equipped live-line qualified workers using appropriate insulating tools and procedures should perform a live-line rescue.

-- Ascend to the Rescue Position: Using proper climbing gear and wood pole fall protection, the rescuer climbs to a position just above the victim.
-This provides the leverage needed to rig the rescue system.
+- Ascend to the Rescue Position: Using proper climbing gear and wood pole fall protection, the rescuer climbs to a position where they can safely rig the rescue system.
+This position is chosen to provide the leverage needed to rig and control the rescue while minimizing additional risk to the victim and rescuer.

 - Cut the Victim’s Positioning Strap: This is the point of no return.
-Once the victim is secured by the rescue line, the rescuer cuts the victim’s fall arrest or work positioning lanyard.
-The victim is now fully supported by the rescue rope.
+Once the victim is secured by the rescue line or approved harness, the rescuer cuts the victim’s fall arrest or work positioning lanyard.
+The victim is now fully supported by the rescue system.

 - Lower the Victim in a Controlled Descent: Using the handline, ground personnel or the rescuer carefully lowers the victim to the ground in a smooth, controlled manner.
-Specialized controlled descent devices may be used to manage the rate of descent.
+Specialized controlled descent devices or approved personnel descent systems may be used to manage the rate of descent.

 - Provide Medical Aid: As soon as the victim is safely on the ground, crew members trained in CPR and first aid must provide immediate medical attention while awaiting the arrival of professional emergency medical services.